jamesspalding/playlist-generator/README.md

 https://www.kaggle.com/datasets/joebeachcapital/30000-spotify-songs

-### An R function that uses linear regression to generate Spotify playlists.
+### An R function that uses multiple regression to generate Spotify playlists.

 ## <ins> Usage </ins>

 ```
-playlist.create(givenID, n = 1, en = T, fullData = F, export = F, name = "playlist")
+playlist.create(givenID, n = 1, expl = T, en = T, fullData = F, export = F, name = "playlist")
 ```

 The **playlist.create** function takes the following parameters:

-* givenID: Spotify songID of a song you wish to generate a playlist based off of
+* givenID: Spotify songID of a song you wish to generate a playlist based off of, no default
 * n: desired length of playlist, default value = 1
+* expl: exploratory mode, default = TRUE
 * en: eliminate songs containing letters outside of the English alphabet, default value = TRUE
 * fullData: return all song data of playlist songs, default value = FALSE
 * export: export playlist as .csv file, default value = FALSE
 * name: name of exported .csv file, default = "playlist"

+### Exploratory Mode

+When expl = TRUE, the songs from the playlist will be found recursively.
+The function will take the previously generated song and generate a song similar to it, rather than the given song.
+This will bring you farther away from your original song as the length expands, with the idea of "exploring" the genre to find new songs.

+When expl = FALSE, all songs in the playlist will be selected with only the given song in mind.
+This will generate a playlist of songs most similar to the given song.

+### Export

+When export = TRUE, a .csv file will be generated into the present working directory.

-An exported .csv file can be input into the following website to export directly to any music streaming service:
+This file can be input into the following website to export directly to any music streaming service:

 https://www.tunemymusic.com/transfer/csv-to-spotify